Shompole Hide

 • Mirrorless cameras HIGHLY RECOMMENDED.

-• Bean bags provided.
+• 4 gimbals a 6 bean bags provided.